What Do Bookkeepers Do

 Overseeing a business’s financial records is a big responsibility, which is why the majority of bookkeepers have the backing of quality education.
 In fact, 65.5% of Australia’s bookkeepers have a certificate III level credential or higher, with almost 20% having attained a bachelor level degree.

-TAFE bookkeeping courses make getting the skills and confidence you need simple, through advertising a broad range of Australia’s finest bookkeeping programs, ranging from payroll, accounting and finance through to MYOB courses online.
+A TAFE bookkeeping course will make getting the skills and confidence you need simple, through advertising a broad range of Australia’s finest bookkeeping programs, ranging from payroll, accounting and finance through to MYOB courses online.
 Best of all, whether you study bookkeeping in Melbourne, complete a TAFE accounting course in Sydney or take an online bookkeeping course, your credentials will be recognised right across the country.

 Certificate level programs are one of our most popular options, as not only can they be completed in anywhere between six months to two years, but they cover everything from preparing financial statements and maintaining inventory records to OH&S requirements.
 The benefit of undergoing a course through correspondence means that you can study in your own time, and according to your schedule requirements.
 That means that a certificate can take less time depending on your study speed.
 In Australia, to register as a BAS Agent, you’ll need to complete either a Certificate IV in Bookkeeping or a Certificate IV in Accounting, each of which can lead to roles such as bookkeeper, accounts clerk and payroll officer.